 Use: Loan provider

-- Issues loans to borrowers with poor credit history.
+- Issues loans to borrowers with poor or no credit history.

 - Unemployed people can also apply for a loan